mananapr/mananapr.github.io/src/3_iron.md

 <br>
 They move from house-to-house, finding solace in each other - but never speak a word.

-A popular theory is that *Tae-Suk* is a part of *Sun-hwa*'s imagination and fantasies to leave her abusive marriage and the dreamlike tone along with the cryptic ending does lends some credibility to this theory but personally I don't like this theory at all.
+A popular theory is that *Tae-Suk* is a part of *Sun-hwa*'s fantasies to leave her abusive marriage.
+The dreamlike tone along with the cryptic ending does lends some credibility to this theory, but personally I don't like this theory at all.
 <br>
 For me, this theory drains out all the magic of their relationship and bonding.